daachi/radps/README.md

 kubectl describe pods
 ```

+#### Dask
-Installing a basic Dask deployment onto this local Kubernetes cluster can be accomplished using helm to pull down the chart published by dask, and applying some configuration changes using the YAML files stored in the charts area of this repository:
+Installing a basic Dask deployment onto a local Kubernetes cluster can be accomplished using helm to pull down the chart published by dask, and applying some configuration changes using the YAML files stored in the charts area of this repository:
 ```
 helm repo add dask https://helm.dask.org/ helm install dask dask/dask -f charts/prefect/dask-values.yaml